Research Degrees: M.Litt & Ph.D

 We will consider your application on the basis of your academic record to date and letters of recommendation, the viability of the proposed project, as well as the availability of appropriate supervision within the department.
 We may at this point ask you to clarify any outstanding issues regarding your proposal.
 If you would like to discuss your proposal informally with us in advance of a formal application, you are very welcome to do so.
 Your final application must be made via Trinity College Dublin's Graduate Studies Office.

 There are a number of competitive scholarships available from Trinity (details available from the Graduate Studies website), as well as from other agencies.
+Chinese applicants can apply for a CSC-Trinity joint scholarship programme outlined on the Trinity website.
 The Department of Film also employs graduate teaching assistants who are paid an hourly rate, and there are travel grants available from the Graduate Studies Office to assist in research.
 For further information on how to apply please contact Dr. Ruth Barton.

 The Master in Letters (M.Litt.) is a Masters Degree by research.
 The M.Litt. takes two years to complete.
 A student wishing to apply to undertake an M.Litt. should follow the same application procedures as for a PhD.
 After 2 years on the M.Litt. register students may apply to transfer to the Ph.D. register should their work be of suitable standard.
 Regulations for this procedure can be found on the Graduate Studies Website.